Chunky Knit Yarn Covered Pumpkins

 This is the Eternal Bliss yarn in Light Gray.

-As I worked around the pumpkin, I noticed that the yarn sizes were pretty much the same.
+As I worked around the pumpkin, I noticed that each strand of yarn was pretty much the same.

 You may need to add a few smaller pieces to fill in all the gaps.